calliope-project/calliope/doc/user/configuration.rst

 .. code-block:: yaml

    contraints:
-       - constraints.ramping.ramping_rate
+       - constraints.optional.ramping_rate
        - my_custom_module.my_constraint

-When resolving constraint names, Calliope first checks whether the constraint is part of Calliope itself (in the above example, this is the case for ``constraints.ramping.ramping_rate``, which is included in Calliope).
+When resolving constraint names, Calliope first checks whether the constraint is part of Calliope itself (in the above example, this is the case for ``constraints.optional.ramping_rate``, which is included in Calliope).
 If the constraint is not found as part of Calliope, the first part of the dot-separated name is interpreted as a Python module name (in the above example, ``my_custom_module``).
 The module is imported and the constraint loaded from it.

 This architecture makes it possible to add constraints in a modular way without modifying the Calliope source code.
 Custom constraints have access to all model configuration, so that additional settings can easily be included anywhere in the model configuration to support the functionality of custom constraints.
 See :doc:`develop` for information on this.